bmx-clubby/bscored/README.md

 ## Developer Setup

-Running the project locally requires a windows machine and VS 2022 (it may work on other versions).
+Running the project locally requires a windows machine and VS Studio.
+You will need to setup / installer project extension to be able to load the setup project: https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2022InstallerProjects

 [TBD] - more details to follow